Mandala (political model): Terminology

-The term draws a comparison with the mandala of the Hindu and Buddhist cosmologies; the comparison emphasises the radiation of power from each power centre, as well as the non-physical basis of the system.
+The term mandala draws a comparison with the mandala of the Hindu and Buddhist cosmologies; the comparison emphasises the radiation of power from each power centre, as well as the non-physical basis of the system.

-Other metaphors such as S. J. Tambiah's original idea of a "galactic polity" describe political patterns similar to the mandala.
+Other metaphors such as the anthropologist S. J. Tambiah's original idea of a "galactic polity" describe political patterns similar to those of mandalas.
 The historian Victor Lieberman prefers the "solar polity" metaphor, referencing the gravitational pull the sun exerts over the planets.
+The borrowing itself has been questioned.
+Pratapaditya Pal warns against confusing the geopolitical sense of maṇḍala with the ritual diagram the term is taken from.
+He holds that the word fits the diagram better than it fits the polities of mainland Southeast Asia in the mid to late first millennium, whose geopolitical arrangements he describes as unknown.